WRITE A REVIEW

 No tuberose detected.
 This smelled of dirt and aftershave, and unfortunately lasted until the next day on my arm.
 To me this was an insult to the gorgeous tuberose, coming off as a musty, masculine scent.
 Scrubber!

+My hopes for this were high and they were not even sort of met!
+Gorgeous packaging though!
 There is barely a hint of tuberose in this and there is lots of outdoorsy mushroomy damp forest, foliage, and dirt.
 I almost preordered this and am $175 thankful I didn't!
 My dh despises this to the point of calling it the worst perfume he's ever smelled.
 A disappointment for me BUT perfect for other people and I look forward to smelling this on someone who loves it!
 The beauty in diversity is there's something for everyone... and isn't that wonderful!!!

 It starts off smelling like a true flowering plant, and then goes into the flower itself....slightly oily, slightly narcotic.
 And the persistence is great too...12 hrs later I can still smell it on my skin.
 L'Artisan, you amaze me.
 I really did not think I would like this.

 5 out of 6 people found this review helpful.